firecat53/dockerfiles/deluge/README.md

 - Runs as user `deluge`.
 Default group `users`.
 Default password is `deluge`.
 - Umask set to 002 (edit in start.sh if desired)
-- Config directory: `/config/`
+- Config directory: `/config/`.
+Data volume deluge_config created to store config data.
 - Download volume: `/data/` (change Download path in web UI on first run)
-- The volume `pia_port` needs to exists and is created as part of the openvpn-client-pia setup.
+- The volume `pia_port` needs to exist and is created as part of the openvpn-client-pia setup.

 ## Build